svazzole/sparsevar/README.md

 ### Usage

-The functions included are:
+The functions included for model estimation are:

 - `fitVAR`: to estimate a sparse VAR multivariate time series with ENET, SCAD or MC+;
-- `estimateVECM`: to estimate a sparse VECM (Vector Error Correction Model) using LS with penalty (again: ENET, SCAD or MC+);
+- `fitVECM`: to estimate a sparse VECM (Vector Error Correction Model) using LS with penalty (again: ENET, SCAD or MC+);
+- `impulseResponse`: compute the impulse response function;
+- `errorBands`: estimate the error bands for the IRF (using bootstrap);

+For simulations:

 - `simulateVAR`: to generate a sparse VAR multivariate time series;
 - `createSparseMatrix`: used to create sparse matrices with a given density;

-- `impulseResponse`: compute the impulse response function;
-- `errorBands`: estimate the error bands for the IRF (using bootstrap);
+For plotting:

 - `plotMatrix`: useful to plot sparse matrices;
 - `plotVAR`: plot all the matrices of the model;
 - `plotComparisonVAR`: plot the comparison between the matrices of the simulated model and the matrices of the estimate.